lefilament/l10n-france/l10n_fr_siret_lookup/README.rst

 accurate results, you may want to add the City name where the company is registered.
 Then click on *Lookup*.

-A list of company is displayed.
-You may want to click on one in order to see corresponding information or directly selecting company from tree view.
+A list of companies is displayed.
+You may want to click on one in order to see corresponding information or directly select company from list view.
 Once a company is selected, the partner information is updated and a message is logged in the chatter.